MicrosoftLearning/AI-102-AIEngineer/Instructions/16-video-indexer.md

 ## More information

 Recognition of people and celebrities is still available, but following the [Responsible AI Standard](https://aka.ms/aah91ff) those are restricted behind a Limited Access policy.
 These features include facial identification and celebrity recognition.
-To learn more and apply for access, see the [Limited Access for Cognitive Services](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-limited-access).
+To learn more and apply for access, see the [Limited Access for Azure AI Services](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-limited-access).

 For more information about **Video Analyzer**, see the [Video Analyzer documentation](https://docs.microsoft.com/azure/azure-video-analyzer/video-analyzer-for-media-docs/).